2022–23 Maltese Premier League

-The 2022–23 Maltese Premier League is the 108th season of top-flight league football in Malta.
-The season began on the 20th August 2022 and will end between April and May 2023.
-Hibernians are the defending champions, having won their 13th title the previous season.
+The 2022–23 Maltese Premier League was the 108th season of top-flight league football in Malta.
+The season began on 19 August 2022 and ended on 1 May 2023.
+Hibernians were the defending champions, having won their 13th title in the previous season.

-Format

-For this season the Malta Football Association decided to expand the league to 14 teams starting with this season.

 Teams

 Fourteen teams will compete in the league – the top ten teams from the previous season and the four teams promoted from the Maltese Challenge League.
 The promoted teams are Żebbuġ Rangers, Marsaxlokk, and Pietà Hotspurs, who will return after an absence of five, seven, ten and eight years from the top flight respectively.
 They will replace Sliema Wanderers (relegated after thirty-seven years in the top flight).

 Stadiums

+On 17 April 2023.
+The Malta Football Association introduce another stadium at Gozo Stadium in Xewkija due to the final fixture of the season to be played four matches at the same time.